Akuli/catris/README.md

 This means that the javascript code in `web-ui/` must interpret ANSI codes, but this also makes the rust code simpler: it needs to use ANSI codes for raw TCP connections anyway.

+The purpose of `ip_tracker.rs` is to limit the number of simultaneous connections for each IP address and to log IPs that spam the server with many connections.
+This way most IP addresses are stored only in RAM (which is needed anyway), and not written to disk, as many users don't want me to know their IP address.
+The IP address passed to `ip_tracker.rs` is determined in `connection.rs`: it uses a header named `X-Real-IP` (set in the nginx configuration) when proxied through nginx, and otherwise the IP that the connection to the rust program came from.
+To keep track of how many clients are currently connected from each IP, `ip_tracker.rs` also returns a token object that is dropped when a client disconnects.

 Next a `Client` object is created.
 It is possible to receive and (indirectly) send through a `Client` object.